Skip to content

 Ask me anything

 This is a live GenAI build — a small language-model app built into this site, answering as me from a fact sheet I curated.
-Ask about my work, my projects, or what I'm looking for.
-Try German if you like.
+Ask about my work, my projects, or what I'm looking for — in whatever language you prefer.